Modesto, California

-The city is surrounded by rich farmland.
+The city, in the San Joaquin Valley, is surrounded by rich farmland.
 Stanislaus County ranks sixth among California counties in farm production.
 It is home to Gallo Family Winery, the largest family-owned winery in the United States.

 Led by milk, almonds, chickens, walnuts, and corn silage, the county grossed nearly $3.1 billion in agricultural production in 2011.
 The farm-to-table movement plays a central role in Modesto living in the Central Valley.

-Modesto has been honored as a Tree City USA numerous times.
+Modesto has been often honored as a Tree City USA.

-The Gallup-Healthways Well-Being Index for 2011—which interviewed 1000 participants about their jobs, finances, physical health, emotional state of mind and communities — ranked Modesto 126 out of the 190 cities surveyed.
-In December 2009, Forbes ranked Modesto 48th out of 100 among "Best Bang-for-the-Buck Cities."
-In this ranking, Modesto ranked 8th in housing affordability and travel time, but it ranked 86th in job forecast growth and 99th in foreclosures.

 History

 The City of Modesto was originally a stop on the railroad connecting Sacramento to Los Angeles, built by Central Pacific Railroad.
 When Modesto was founded in 1870, the railroad company co-founder Mark Hopkins Jr. suggested to name it after his associate the banker William C. Ralston.
 Ralston asked that another name be found, and a railroad employee exclaimed loudly in Spanish that Ralston was a modest man.
 The railroad company co-founder Charles Crocker then named the town Modesto in recognition of Ralston's modesty.

 Modesto's population exceeded 1,000 residents in 1884.
 With fields of grain, the nearby Tuolumne River for grain barges, and railroad traffic, the town grew.
-Irrigation water came from dams installed in the foothills, and irrigated fields of vegetables and fruit and nut trees flourished.
+Irrigation water came from dams in the foothills, and irrigated fields of vegetables and fruit and nut trees flourished.
 By 1900, Modesto's population was more than 4,500.
 During World War II, the area provided canned goods, powdered milk, and eggs for the US armed forces and Allied forces.
-For the next few decades, Modesto's population grew about two percent per year to over 100,000 in 1980, and over 200,000 in 2001.
+For the next few decades, Modesto's population grew about two percent per year, to over 100,000 in 1980 and over 200,000 in 2001.

 The city's official motto, "Water Wealth Contentment Health," is emblazoned on the downtown Modesto Arch, which is featured in local photographs and postcards.
 The motto was selected in a contest held in 1911, with a $3 prize for the winner.
 (The original winning motto, "Nobody's got Modesto's goat", was later declined by town officials.)
 Modesto's motto is sometimes spoofed as "The land gets the water, the bankers get the wealth, the cows get contentment, and the farmers get the health."